4. Routine, routine, routine.

 Children may need more than three meals a day to keep them going, so a small snack before bedtime can help their bodies stay fueled through the night.
 Healthy options include whole-grain cereal with milk, graham crackers, or a piece of fruit.
 Avoid large snacks too close to bed, especially with older kids, because a full stomach can interfere with sleep.

 6. Dress and room temperature.

-Everyone sleeps better in a room that is cool, but not cold.
-For optimal comfort, a good rule of thumb is to dress your child basically as you dress yourself, keeping in mind that younger children often kick off the covers at night and are unable to cover themselves.
+Everyone sleeps better in a room that is cool but not cold.
+A rule of thumb is to dress your child basically as you dress yourself, keeping in mind that very young children often kick off the covers at night and can’t cover themselves.

 7. Sleep environment.

 Make sure the bedroom is dark and quiet and the noise level in the house is low.
 If your child does not like a totally dark room, turn on a small night light, or leave the hall light on and the door to the bedroom open.

 Bedtime means separation, and that can be easier for kids with a personal object, like a doll, teddy bear, or blanket.
 It can provide a sense of security and control that comforts and reassures your child before she falls asleep.